You'll need to make an adjustment to your GST/HST, PST, or QST liability (what you owe) in the following situations:

 Adjust the sales tax liability

-- Select Sales Tax.
+- Go to Taxes and select Sales tax (Take me there).
 (Tip: If you use payroll in QuickBooks Online, you may need to select Sales Tax as opposed to Payroll Tax.)

 - Next to Sales Tax, locate the tax agency associated with the return you'd like to adjust using the ▼ drop-down menu.